Calipers: Vernier caliper

 plus/minus the length corresponding to the full width of the smallest interval on the vernier scale (0.005 cm).
 Assuming no systematics affect the measurement (the instrument works perfectly), a complete measurement would then read 2.462 cm ± 0.005 cm.

-The vernier, dial, and digital callipers directly read the distance measured with high accuracy and precision.
+The vernier, dial, and digital calipers directly read the distance measured with high accuracy and precision.
 They are functionally identical, with different ways of reading the result.
-These callipers comprise a calibrated scale with a fixed jaw, and another jaw, with a pointer, that slides along the scale.
+These calipers comprise a calibrated scale with a fixed jaw, and another jaw, with a pointer, that slides along the scale.
 The distance between the jaws is then read in different ways for the three types.

 The simplest method is to read the position of the pointer directly on the scale.
 When the pointer is between two markings, the user can mentally interpolate to improve the precision of the reading.
-This would be a simply calibrated calliper, but the addition of a vernier scale allows more accurate interpolation and is the universal practice; this is the vernier calliper.
+This would be a simply calibrated caliper, but the addition of a vernier scale allows more accurate interpolation and is the universal practice; this is the vernier caliper.

-Vernier, dial, and digital callipers can measure internal dimensions (using the uppermost jaws in the picture at right), external dimensions using the pictured lower jaws, and in many cases depth by the use of a probe that is attached to the movable head and slides along the centre of the body.
+Vernier, dial, and digital calipers can measure internal dimensions (using the uppermost jaws in the picture at right), external dimensions using the pictured lower jaws, and in many cases depth by the use of a probe that is attached to the movable head and slides along the centre of the body.
 This probe is slender and can get into deep grooves that may prove difficult for other measuring tools.

 The vernier scales may include metric measurements on the lower part of the scale and inch measurements on the upper, or vice versa, in countries that use inches.
 Vernier calipers commonly used in industry provide a precision to 0.01 mm (10 micrometres), or one thousandth of an inch.
 They are available in sizes that can measure up to 1828 mm (72 in).